upMKuhn/MetricsExporter/CloudMetricsRelay/readme.md

-# How to Run it locally:
+# How to Run it locally

 Please install websocat, docker-compose and docker!

 | CMD              | detail                                          |
 | ---------------- | ----------------------------------------------- |
 | `make up`        | set up docker-compose env                       |